Get ready to be IMMspired

 If you want to learn more about the event, or if you are interested in creating a new chapter at your university, please follow the links below.

-Organized by graduate students from the Department of Immunology, the third annual IMMspire event will include a series of virtual workshops throughout the year culminating in a main event with guest speakers and interactive activities on April 30th, 2021.
+Organized by graduate students from the Department of Immunology, the third annual IMMspire event will include a series of virtual workshops throughout the year culminating in a main event with guest speakers and interactive activities in April 2022.
 The event schedule is subject to change due to COVID-19.

 The event will be composed of various inquiry-based workshops that explore immunology through real-world issues, experiments conducted in laboratories at UofT, a question and answer period with UofT students, and more!

-If you would like to learn more about undergraduate or graduate programs at the Department of Immunology at University of Toronto, visit this link.
+If you would like to learn more about undergraduate or graduate programs in the Department of Immunology at the University of Toronto, visit the link above.